 Deciding When to Move to Albania

 The seasons dictate A LOT in Albania and even more so in coastal towns like Saranda.
 Although locals still live here year-round, the population increases greatly in the summer when tourists flock to Saranda's beaches.
+Be smart about when to visit Albania if you're only planning to spend 3 months or less here.

 In the summer, you can expect for everything to be open and to have plenty of options when it comes to restaurants, entertainment, bars, and tours.
 Life is in full swing here in the summer, so if you're looking for a lively place to live for a few months, summertime is certainly for you.